-File Action Description Export Without Refresh Exports a copy of the document as it exists in the database.
+File Action Description Export Exports a copy of the selected file to your local computer or a network file location.
+You can select multiple files and export them simultaneously.
+When the export copy is created, workbook and worksheet protections are applied and "refresh on open" Axiom queries are run.
+The behavior is as if you had opened the document in Axiom and then used Save As (Local).
+If you are an administrator and you want to save a local copy of a file without these protections and data, then you must use Export Without Refresh .
+Export Without Refresh Exports a copy of the document as it exists in the database.
 This option is only available to administrators.
 When using this option, Axiom exports the file without performing the various "open document" protocols such as applying protection and running "refresh on open" Axiom queries.
 Copy shortcut to clipboard Creates a hyperlink to the selected file and copies it to the clipboard.
 You can then paste the hyperlink into a file or an email (or otherwise provide it to a user).
 The structure of the hyperlink (and the behavior when using it) is the same as described for hyperlinks created by the GetDocumentHyperlink function.
 Copy document path to clipboard Copies the full path of the document to the clipboard.
 You can then paste the path somewhere-for example, for use with alert setup, or within certain Axiom functions that use a document path.
 Add to Favorites Add the selected file to your favorites list.
 Package Details View the product package details for the file, including the feature the file belongs to, the package version, and the date the feature was installed.
 This action is only available in the Axiom Explorer dialog, and only applies if the file belongs to an installed product.
 If the file was not installed by a product package, then no package details will be found.